LoFT: Low-Rank Adaptation That Behaves Like Full Fine-Tuning¶

 Background & Motivation¶

-Successes and Limitations of LoRA:
+Limitations of Prior Work in LoRA:

-LoRA freezes the original weights and injects trainable low-rank matrices \(W = W_0 + UV^\top\) into selected layers, where \(U \in \mathbb{R}^{m \times r}\), \(V \in \mathbb{R}^{n \times r}\), \(r \ll \min\{m, n\}\).
-This significantly reduces the number of trainable parameters without adding inference latency.
-Nevertheless, LoRA still lags behind full fine-tuning in certain settings:
+LoRA freezes original weights and injects trainable low-rank matrices \(W = W_0 + UV^\top\) into selected layers, where \(U \in \mathbb{R}^{m \times r}\), \(V \in \mathbb{R}^{n \times r}\), and \(r \ll \min\{m, n\}\).
+While this reduces trainable parameters without increasing inference latency, LoRA still lags behind full fine-tuning in several scenarios:

 Method¶